antgonzales/antgonzales.github.io/_posts/2020-03-05-getting-started-testing.md

 I'm going to focus on fixing the todo editor code.
 Our top level component knows too much about the internals of a todo.
 We can break that up but it's important we roll out changes in small incremental steps to be sure that we don't break the test suite.
-By having that quick feedback, we'll be able to mold into something more legible.
+By having that quick feedback, we'll be able to mold it into something more legible.

 I'll start with the render of the todo value in the loop.